이 콘텐츠는 선택한 언어로 제공되지 않습니다.

 2.2.
 Compiling a source file

-Use the Clang compiler to compile source files as well as assembly language source files.
-Clang creates an executable binary file as a result of compiling.
+Use the Clang compiler to compile source files and assembly language source files.
+Clang creates an executable binary file as a result of compiling; add the -g flag to enable debug information.
 To be able to debug your code, enable debug information by adding the -g flag to your Clang commands.

 Note